gotnoproof-gif/samurai-scape-bot/README.md

 For random chat memes, turn on the bot's Message Content Intent in the Discord Developer Portal, then set `MESSAGE_CONTENT_INTENT_ENABLED=true`.
 Without that Discord switch, the bot can still run slash commands and boss tags, but it cannot read normal chat text.

+The samurai path also needs `MESSAGE_CONTENT_INTENT_ENABLED=true` if you want random chat XP, random quotes, and timer scrolls based on active chat channels.
+Progress is saved in Postgres when `DATABASE_URL` is set.

 ## Remote hosting setup

 Railway is the easiest option for this bot.